-For example, consider that you’re a supplier of robot vacuum cleaners, and you receive an order from Spain for a shipment of 100,000 units.
+For example, consider that you’re the business owner of a robot vacuum cleaning company, and you receive an order from Spain for a shipment of 100,000 units.

-Even before you’ve started procuring raw material or hiring the required workforce, you can send a pro forma invoice to your international client.
+Even before you’ve started procuring raw material or hiring the required workforce, you can send a pro forma invoice to your international client as a proposed transaction.

 This helps you provide your customer with the expected details of the final transaction in a format that can be altered if necessary.

-The literal meaning of the word ‘pro forma’ is “as a matter of form.”
+The literal definition of pro forma is “as a matter of form.”
 This means that even though a pro forma invoice has no fiscal value, it still exists for the sake of formality.